Position

 Driving Instructor Job Description Sample

 We are seeking a highly skilled and patient Driving Instructor to join our team.
-The ideal candidate will be responsible for teaching new drivers the essential skills needed to pass their driving tests and become safe, confident drivers on the road.
+The ideal candidate will have a strong background in teaching and driving, and will be responsible for providing exceptional training to new drivers.
+The role requires excellent communication skills, a commitment to safety, and a passion for helping others.

 Responsibilities:

-• Assess students' driving abilities and provide constructive feedback.
+• Evaluate students' driving abilities and provide constructive feedback.

-• Maintain accurate records of lessons given and students' progress.
+• Maintain detailed records of students' progress and attendance.

 Qualifications

-• Minimum of 2 years of experience as a driving instructor.
+• Minimum of 2 years of experience as a professional driving instructor.

-• Excellent knowledge of driving test routes and requirements.
+• Excellent knowledge of local traffic laws and regulations.

 Is becoming a Driving Instructor a good career path?